-The project team consists of the technical staff and support staff (including the data management team) that conducts the various tasks required to successfully complete the project.
+The project team consists of the technical and support staff (including the data management team) and the FFA parties who conduct the various tasks required to successfully complete the project.

 10.9.2.3 Data user

 Data users are members of the project team who require access to project information to perform reviews, analyses, or ad hoc queries of the data.
 The data user determines project data usability by comparing the data against predefined acceptance criteria and assessing that the data are sufficient for the intended use.